NathanDownes01/LSB-Insertion-Tool/README.md

 ```
 Where channels is optional with a default value of 3.
 The input file is a png since `encrypt.c` outputs a png.

+## Future plans

+- Embed the dimensions of then secret image into the cover medium.
+This will mean we dont <br>
+have to keep track of the dimensions manually
+- Allow text files to be used as secret medium